Skip to main content

 Other things you'll want

-The YAML above covers the application layer.
-Production also needs:
+The YAML above is the application layer.
+For a real deploy, also:

 What you have at the end of the tutorial